annetteclopezdavila/Advanced_Machine_Learning/Projects/Project1.md

 The MAE of the Tri-Cubic MAE is $3,888.18.
 This means this model produces almost the same accuracy as the Quartic Kernel for this data.

+## Support Vector Regression
+Support Vector Regression lets us define how much error is acceptable in our models in order to find a flexible line of best fit.
+Rather than minimize error, SVR aims at minimizing the coefficient vectors.
+The error becomes a constraint rather than an objective function.
+Some points may fall outside the feasible region, thus necessitating slack variables.
+The slack variables will represent the deviation from the feasible region, and then will be added to the objective function.
+This will become hyperparameter C. As C increases, more points are outside the feasible region.
+Thus, as C increases, MAE tends to decrease.